 It’s recommended that you visit your dentist twice a year.
 These appointments are important for getting your teeth clean of the plaque and tartar that has built up since your last dental cleaning and for allowing your dentist to check on the health of your teeth and gums.
-To make the most of your next appointment at McAllen Dental Care in McAllen, TX, here are a few questions you may want to ask.
+To make the most of your next appointment, here are a few questions you may want to ask.

 A missing tooth can be not just inconvenient, but could also affect your oral health, allowing the remaining teeth to move around and change your bite.
 Dental bridges and dentures are effective at replacing teeth as they will restore function and appearance to your smile, but dental implants will provide more stability and last longer.
 They offer the added benefit of supporting your bone structure to prevent bone recession.
 Implants can be used to replace single or multiple teeth.
 Talk with your dentist to see if the procedure would be beneficial for you.

 Like many other illnesses and diseases, oral cancer is most easily and successfully treated when it is detected early.
-Oral cancer screenings performed in McAllen, TX at McAllen Dental Care can be the key to preserving your oral health.
+Oral cancer screenings can be the key to preserving your oral health.
 If any signs of oral cancer are detected during your appointment, we will refer you to the necessary specialists to have the problem treated.

-Regular dental appointments at McAllen Dental Care are important to maintaining good oral health.
-It also helps to have a few questions to prepare yourself with for your dental visit in McAllen, TX.
+Regular dental appointments are important to maintaining good oral health.
+It also helps to have a few questions to prepare yourself for your dental visit.